 5Employees Share Confidential Data, Phishing Email or Not

 Your clients need to recognize that data loss doesn’t necessarily begin with a phishing email.
 Employees could be emailing sensitive information that a hacker could intercept – or that other people could see, opening the door to fines or restrictions for not complying with regulations.
 It could be one employee’s information to update a health insurer.
-Or, it could be a spreadsheet containing personal information of 36,000 employees.

 Based on Email Security Statistics and Facts, Are You Doing Enough for Your Clients?